bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Sergi Delgado: 00:15:48

-But HCLC withholding, it's another thing that can make a huge disruption.
+But HTLC withholding, it's another thing that can make a huge disruption.

 Mark Erhardt: 00:15:53